 Our first stop was Agriturismo Baccoleno, a family-run farm with twisted cypress trees leading up to their door.
 This is one of the most instagrammable spots in Tuscany.

-You can’t drive up the road of cypress trees unless you booked a stay at the agriturismo.
+You can’t drive up the road of cypress trees unless you book a stay at the Agriturismo.
 You can stop and park off the shoulder to walk up to the panoramic viewpoint.
-It’s just a short trek up the hill to get to the incredible view.
+It’s a short trek up the hill to get to the incredible view.

 It is private property, and you will see where that begins as they have wires that indicate the boundary.
 You shouldn’t cross those, but you can still get a wonderful view of the trees from where it is located.

 After the incredible drive through Crete Senesi, ooh-ing and ahh-ing at the views, we drove back south from Buonconvento to Montechiello.
 We parked our car outside of the village.